erigil/quicced/README.md

 - Install OSS and audio mixers
 - Install misc. software such as web browsers, office software, text editors, etc.
 - Applies workarounds to various bugs
+- Basic template system (Shell script that saves your choices so you can apply the same changes/configurations to another system.)

 ## Experimental Features
 - Enable Linux Compatibility